Is Uranium Glass Jewelry Safe to Wear?

 Albeit less popular now than in its heyday, new uranium glass pieces are still being produced today by companies such as Fenton and Mosser, and in recent years there has been a resurgence of popularity among vintage and oddity enthusiasts.
 While green is the most common color, you will find shades of yellow, white and blue as well.
 You can tell that glass contains uranium oxide if it fluoresces bright green under a blacklight.

-The ones they sell on Amazon are also not very reliable according to the experts, and I didn’t have the money to shell out for a highly sensitive scientific meter.
-Thankfully, Allison, the radiation safety officer I’d been speaking with, invited me to visit the lab at Boston University to test the stones with her equipment.
-She also gave me an in-depth lesson on radiation, and this is what I learned:
+The inexpensive counters commonly sold online are apparently not very reliable, according to the experts I spoke with, and I was not prepared to invest in highly sensitive scientific equipment myself.
+Thankfully, Allison, the radiation safety officer I had been corresponding with, invited me to visit the Boston University Environmental Health & Safety lab to test the stones using professional equipment.

 Uranium glass is primarily an alpha wave emitter.
 The slow alpha waves will mostly stay contained within the glass itself, and the ones that escape can be stopped in their path by a thin material like fabric, paper, or even skin.